ahlstromcj/seq66/README.md

             needs to increase vertical dimension slightly to see the bottom buttons.
 Will eventually eliminate the old version of the tabbed Edit frame.
-        *   Adding loop-count for live playback of a pattern.
-In progress, seems to work for one-shot.
+        *   Added a loop-count for live playback of a pattern.
+0 means normal infinite looping; 1 means "one-shot"; and higher numbers will work.
+            Stored with the pattern in the MIDI file.
+        *   Working on a bug in drawing notes as a new one is recorded.
     *   Version 0.93.0:
         *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
 Added an 'rc' option to